Home

 You can dance on the breeze

-Again, the song-writer is making a connection between your mood and the kite's flight.
+Again, the songwriter is making a connection between your mood and the kite's flight.

 Over 'ouses and trees

 I've come unstuck once or twice, over 'ouses and trees!
 Even if the kite has a reliable flying history, you just never know...
-The wind might suddenly die, it might suddenly get too strong for the kite.
+The wind might suddenly die or it might suddenly get too strong for the kite.
 Flying over 'ouses and trees calls for constant monitoring of the kite, from my experience!

-With your first 'olding tight
+With your fist 'olding tight

 What?
 Has the wind picked up?